chrisxfire/chrisxfire.github.io/content/notes/data-science/ai/machine-learning/overview.md

   - This is *fitting* the data to a function.
 - The algorithm's output ($\hat{y}$) is a *model* that encapsulates the calculation it performs as a function.

-# Types of Machine Learning
+# types of machine learning
 - [Supervised Machine Learning](../supervised/)
 - [Unsupervised Machine Learning](../unsupervised/)
 - [Deep Learning](../deep-learning)